Yook Sung-jae: 2018–present: Solo debut, return to acting, departure from Cube Entertainment

 After a three-year acting hiatus, Yook made a return to the small-screen as part of the main cast of Mystic Pop-up Bar, a JTBC drama based on a popular webtoon of the same name in early 2020.
 On February 18, Yook left the cast of Master in the House after two years on the show prior to his mandatory military service.
 Yook released his debut solo album, Yook O'Clock, on March 2, 2020, which consisted of six songs from 3X2=6 and lead single "Come with the Wind".

+On November 6, 2023, it was announced that Yook would be leaving Cube Entertainment following the completion of his contract.
+On December 22, iWill Media, a production company, announced that Yook has signed an exclusive contract as its first managed actor.

+In July 2024, Yook was announced as the lead in SBS TV's historical-fantasy drama The Haunted Palace, playing dual roles, broadcast in 2025.

 Personal life

 Mandatory military service

 On May 3, 2020, Yook announced on his Instagram that he is enlisting in mandatory military service on May 11, and was confirmed by Cube.
-According to MyDaily, Yook will serve as part of the Ministry of National Defense military band after completing his five weeks of basic military training course at Nonsan Training Center.
+According to My Daily, Yook will serve as part of the Ministry of National Defense military band after completing his five weeks of basic military training course at Nonsan Training Center.

 On May 7, 2021, Yook and Teen Top's Ricky performed "Love Blossom" (original song from K.Will) at Seoul National Cemetery Spring Contact - Free Periodical Concert as part of their military service duty as a military band.
 The concert was held with the theme of 'Waiting for the normal daily life before the pandemic'.
-On June 6, Yook and Major Jeong Dong-mi hosted the 66th Memorial Day Commemoration Ceremony which was held by the Ministry of Patriots and Veterans Affairs (South Korea) in front of the Memorial Tower at the Seoul National Cemetery.
+On June 6, Yook and Major Jeong Dong-mi hosted the 66th Memorial Day Commemoration Ceremony which was held by the Ministry of Patriots and Veterans Affairs in front of the Memorial Tower at the Seoul National Cemetery.

-After taking his final military leave in October 2021, Yook announced that he will not return to his unit following the army's protocols regarding the COVID-19 pandemic.
+After taking his final military leave in October 2021, Yook announced that he would not return to his unit following the army's protocols regarding the COVID-19 pandemic.
 He was officially discharged from military service on November 14, 2021.

 Philanthropy

 In 2015, Yook took part in a fundraiser that auction items to the Social Welfare Community Fund for Love to support low-income children.
 In December, 2015, SBS revealed that Yook donated ₩3 million to Jeonbuk National University Hospital, which was the filming location of The Village: Achiara's Secret.
-The same year, he also participated in Briquette Sharing Campaign of the Korean Peninsula and donated briquettes to the people at Kowloon Village in Gangnam-gu, Seoul.
+The same year, he also participated in Briquette Sharing Campaign of the Korean Peninsula and donated briquettes to the people at Kowloon Village in Gangnam District, Seoul.